 Time efficiency and final integration of GPU acceleration

 During the preliminary phase of GPU acceleration, several factors prevented us from an efficient GPU implementation.
-Thus, in the new system, much effort was spent to address those problems, and now with simulation improvements and space efficiency, GPU acceleration is again implemented to the system, free of previous limitations.
+Thus, in the new system, a great amount of effort was spent to address those problems, and now with simulation improvements and space efficiency, GPU acceleration is again implemented to the system, free of previous limitations.

 Methodology: